 - Statement of Diversity, Equity, and Inclusion: HDFS values, supports, and promotes diverse perspectives in our research and community.
 As a result, we are interested in understanding the cultural/ethnic, racial, religious, geographical, financial, educational, age, gender, identity-related, or other privileges and challenges that have shaped prospective students.
 This statement should not exceed 2 pages (double spaced) in length and should address the following questions: (1) How have the opportunities and challenges (whether plentiful or lacking) you have experienced impacted your personal and professional development?
 (2) How will your background, unique perspective, and life experiences contribute to HDFS’s goal of promoting excellence through diversity at Penn State?
 (3) In what ways have you engaged, or do you plan to engage, with issues of diversity, equity, and inclusion in your own communities, scholarship, and research activities both after you graduate and during your time as a student?

 - Three letters of recommendation: Letter writers will submit their letters directly to the application portal.
 Letter writers should be individuals who can attest to your academic skills, readiness for graduate school, and potential for success.
 Please note, applications will be reviewed after all letters of recommendation have been received.

 - Visit the Office of Global Programs for information related to being an international student at Penn State.

 - Applicants residing in a country in which English is not the national language must also take an English language exam.
 The University will accept the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
-For requirement information pertaining to a specific country, visit the Admission Eligibility by Country page on the Graduate School website.
+For requirement information pertaining to a specific country, visit the Graduate School's Admission Eligibility by Country website.